tsonny/spinnaker.io/content/en/docs/reference/artifacts-with-artifactsrewrite/in-cloud-foundry/index.md

 ---
-layout: single

 title: "Artifacts In Cloud Foundry"
-sidebar:
-  nav: reference
+description: In Cloud Foundry, artifacts can used for both an app's manifest and for the deployment archive (e.g. a JAR file for a Java app).
+These both can be used in a Deploy stage.
 ---

-In Cloud Foundry, artifacts can used for both an app's manifest and for the deployment archive (e.g. a JAR file for a Java app).
-These both can be used in a Deploy stage.

 ## Artifacts referencing app manifest